prod-feng/lustre-zfs-centos7/README.md

 >[root@new-host Downloads]# systemctl start lustre

 If no error message, then it's a good sign.
 Now let me check the Lustre server status.

-OK, it's working.
-Then you should see the local mount of the MDT and OST:
+I can see the local mount of the MDT and OST:

 >[root@new-host Downloads]# df -h